Skip to content

 For example, to calculate the vertical meridional overturning stream function from the meridional velocity vo (zonally integrated meridional velocity accumulated with increasing depth):

-where dims is a list of the names of all grid dimensions along which integration will be performed, and cum_dims specifies which of the dimensions in dims should be cumulatively integrated.
+where dims is a list of grid dimension names along which integration will be performed, and cum_dims specifies which of the dimensions in dims should be cumulatively integrated.

 The dir argument is used to define the direction of cumulative integration, where dir = "+1" means accumulating along the chosen dimension, such that grid indices are increasing.
 Conversely, dir = "-1" means that cumulative integration is performed after reversing the chosen dimension, such that grid dimensions are decreasing.